QuincyMillerDev/quincyrm-portfolio/docs/rag_content/project-grant-trails.md

-# Project: Grant Trails (UConn DXG)
+# Project: Grant Trails (UConn I3)

 ## Overview / Summary

-The Grant Trails project, developed at the University of Connecticut's Digital Experience Group (DXG) in 2022, is a web application designed to visualize the economic impact of research grants awarded to UConn faculty.
+The Grant Trails project, developed at the University of Connecticut's Internal Insights & Innovation (I3) in 2022, is a web application designed to visualize the economic impact of research grants awarded to UConn faculty.
 It revived and modernized an older concept, providing an interactive map that displays where grant dollars were spent within Connecticut, thereby showcasing the university's contribution to the local economy.
 The application can be viewed at [granttrails.core.uconn.edu](https://granttrails.core.uconn.edu/).
 This project was completed in 2022.

 ## Problem Statement & Objectives